 Virgin Australia creditors approve airline's purchase by Bain Capital -union

-SYDNEY, Sept 4 (Reuters) - Virgin Australia Holdings Ltd's VAH.AX creditors on Friday voted in favour of the purchase of Australia's second-biggest airline by U.S. private equity group Bain Capital, according to a statement from the Transport Workers' Union.
+SYDNEY, Sept 4 (Reuters) - Virgin Australia Holdings Ltd's VAH.AX creditors on Friday approved the purchase of Australia's second-biggest airline by U.S. private equity group Bain Capital, according to a statement from the Transport Workers' Union.

 The union, representing some of Virgin's 9,000 employees, said it welcomed approval of the deal, which will allow the carrier to exit voluntary administration.

+A Virgin spokesman did not respond immediately to a request for comment.

-Virgin entered administration in April owing A$7 billion ($5.1 billion) to creditors after suffering from a sharp plunge in demand due to the coronavirus pandemic.
+Virgin entered administration in April owing A$7 billion ($5.1 billion) to creditors after suffering from a sharp plunge in demand because of the coronavirus pandemic.

+The Bain deal will give unsecured creditors a return of 9% to 13% of their investment and involves a financial commitment of A$3.5 billion, according to administrator Deloitte.

+Under Bain's business plan, Virgin plans to cut a third of its workforce as part of an overhaul to focus on being a domestic and short-haul international Boeing Co BA.N 737 operator competing against Qantas Airways Ltd QAN.AX.

 ($1 = 1.3765 Australian dollars)